jmatth/LinkTheDots/README.md

 check for updates, navigate into the submodule directory and run `git pull`.
 If there are any new updates then they'll get pulled down.
 Then you can navigate back to the root of your dotfiles, commit the changes, and push back to github.

+**NOTE**: If you plan on adding custom extensions (see bellow) or just hacking at the script, I would HIGHLY recommend forking this repository first, and then adding your fork as a submodule instead.
+That way you can commit and push any changes you make.

 ###By Committing Directly